CarboJet® CO2 Bone Preparation System

 TKA and Opioid Use

-A recent study, “Reducing Opiate Use: The Tourniquetless TKA” performed by R. Michael Meneghini, M.D., demonstrates reduced opioid consumption in female patients when a tourniquet was not used in total knee arthroplasty (TKA).
+Meneghini et al showed that tourniquet-less TKA decreases pain and opioid consumption in females.
 CarboJet was used to maximize cement interdigitation – an essential component of the tourniquetless TKA technique.
 The ability to reduce opioid consumption using this technique is significant given the national crisis in opioid addiction and the need to develop surgical protocols that result in reduced patient pain.
 A subsequent study confirmed that the use of CarboJet resulted in increased cement penetration in Tourniquetless TKA.